 US blocks Amazon efforts to stop shareholder votes on facial recognition

-U.S. securities regulators shot down attempts by Amazon.com Inc to stop its investors from considering two shareholder proposals about the company's controversial sale of a facial recognition service, a sign of growing scrutiny of the technology.

-REUTERS: U.S. securities regulators shot down attempts by Amazon.com Inc to stop its investors from considering two shareholder proposals about the company's controversial sale of a facial recognition service, a sign of growing scrutiny of the technology.
+SAN FRANCISCO: US securities regulators shot down attempts by Amazon.com to stop its investors from considering two shareholder proposals about the company's controversial sale of a facial recognition service, a sign of growing scrutiny of the technology.

 One proposal would require Amazon to cease offering facial recognition to governments unless the company's board determined sales did not violate civil liberties.
 A second would call for an audit to examine the harm to rights and privacy, if any, that might result from the service, known as Rekognition.